 Figure 4-20a: Illustration of relaying operation at an EBCS AP with collocated EBCS proxy

 In another example, depicted in Figure 4-20b (Illustration of relaying when EBCS proxy is not collocated within an EBCS AP), the EBCS proxy (P) is not collocated with either EBCS AP1 or EBCS AP3, but resides on an entity in the LAN that AP1 and AP3 belong to.
-EBCS AP1 and EBCS AP3 forward the contents of the EBCS UL frame to P, which evaluates whether the criteria for relaying are met before it relays the HLP payload to the specified destination.
+EBCS AP1 and EBCS AP3 send the contents of the EBCS UL frame to P, which evaluates whether the criteria for relaying are met before it relays the HLP payload to the specified destination.

 Figure 4-20b: Illustration of relaying when EBCS proxy is not collocated within an EBCS AP